Princess Mafalda of Savoy: Imprisonment and death: 1943–1944

 The relationship between Prince Philipp and Hitler was beginning to sour by the spring of 1943.
 Although he initially worked for Hitler, Prince Philipp tried to resign, but he was prevented.
-He, reportedly, provided passports for Jews to allow them to flee to Holland.
+He, reportedly, provided passports for Jews to allow them to flee to the Netherlands.

 Early in September 1943, Princess Mafalda travelled to Bulgaria to attend the funeral of her brother-in-law, King Boris III.
 While there, she was informed of Italy's surrender to the Allied Powers, that her husband was being held under house arrest in Bavaria, and that her children had been given sanctuary in the Vatican.
 The Gestapo ordered her arrest, and on 23 September she received a telephone call from Hauptsturmführer Karl Hass at the German High Command, who told her that he had an important message from her husband.
 On her arrival at the German embassy, Mafalda was arrested, ostensibly for subversive activities.
 Princess Mafalda was transported to Munich for questioning, then to Berlin, and finally to Buchenwald concentration camp.
 The Italian prisoners at the Buchenwald concentration camp recognized her, and stated that she shared her food with other prisoners.

 On 24 August 1944, the Allies bombed an ammunition factory inside Buchenwald.
-Some four hundred prisoners were killed and Princess Mafalda was seriously wounded: she had been housed in a unit adjacent to the bombed factory, and when the attack occurred she was buried up to her neck in debris and suffered severe burns to her arm.
+Some four hundred prisoners were killed and Princess Mafalda was seriously wounded: she had been housed in a unit adjacent to the bombed factory, and when the attack occurred she was buried up to her neck in debris and suffered severe burns to her left arm.
 She said, "I’m dying.
 Remember me not as a princess but as your Italian sister."

 The conditions of the labour camp caused her arm to become infected as a result, and the medical staff at the facility amputated it; she bled profusely during the operation and never regained consciousness.
 She died during the night of 26–27 August 1944; her body was reburied after the war at Kronberg Castle in Hesse.

 Eugen Kogon, author of The Theory and Practice of Hell – The German Concentration Camps and the System Behind Them (1950), adds more details of Mafalda's death – some of it in conflict with the previous account.
 After the air raid of 24 August 1944, the princess was wounded in the arm and Dr. Schiedlausky, camp medical office, performed the arm amputation, but his patient did not survive due to loss of blood.
 Her naked body was dumped into the crematorium, where Father Joseph Thyl dug it out of the body heap, covered her up, and arranged for speedy cremation.
 Thyl cut off a lock of the princess's hair, which was smuggled out of camp to be kept in Jena, until it could be sent on to her German relatives.
 Her death was not confirmed until after Germany's surrender to the Allies in 1945.

 Legacy

 In 1995, the Italian government honored Princess Mafalda with her image on a postal stamp.

-Mafaldine ("little Mafalda"), a variety of flat pasta, are named after her.
+Mafaldine ("little Mafalda"), a variety of flat durum wheat pasta, are named after her.